ghoomfrog/silili/README.md

 - *s* is signed with an OK hand
 - *l* is signed with a fist with an open thumb and index

-If you want to be more efficient (and have two hands), you can use the right hand to sign consonants, and the other to sign vowels.
+If you want to be more efficient (and have two hands), you can use the right hand to sign consonants, and the other to sign vowels at the same time.

 # Grammar